 - Limit caffeine or alcohol and find ways to relax before bedtime to sleep better.

 - If bruxism results from misaligned, missing teeth, your dentist may recommend treatment to correct these problems.

 - Your dentist may also recommend wearing a custom-fit nightguard.
-A nightguard works reduce the pressure on the teeth,and protect them from wear.
+A nightguard works to reduce the pressure on the teeth,and protect them from wear.